ergest/sql_patterns/Book/chap3.md

 This CTE performs several operations like aggregation -- to decrease granularity of the underlying data -- joining and filtering.
 Its main purpose is to get a mapping between `user_id` and `post_id` at the right level of granularity so it can be used later.

-What's great about this CTE is that we can also use it for generating user metrics:
+What's great it is that we can also use it for generating user metrics:
 ```sql
 --code snippet will not actually run
 SELECT